borkdude/jet/doc/query.md

 ## Tutorial

+Tip: to follow along, you can use the jet interactive shell.
+To start it, type `jet --interactive`.

 In this tutorial the word list also applies to arrays and vectors.

 Single values can be selected by using a key: